GIFTS FOR REMOTE TEAMS

 - SUPERCARDS.
 Make your online meetings more productive, and fun.

 - JUST SAY THANKS.
-Pick up the phone, send an email, create a special Slack channel, or send a kudo card.
+Pick up the phone, send an email, create a special Slack channel, or send a group card or a kudo card.

 - GIFT CERTIFICATES – coffee shops, gas stations, grocery stores, movies, Amazon, massage, dinners, the list of options is endless!
 While this option can seem a bit impersonal, it’s better than not giving a gift at all.